By Amy Phipps on | No Comments

 Photos of the couple getting ready are often part of what the bride wants on the day of the wedding.
 Notice I said what the bride wants!
 Generally the groom doesn’t care!
 When this is requested, your wedding photography timeline will begin here.
 Personally, I am a huge fan of these "getting ready" pictures.
 Here's why:

 (Note: Don't forget to download our Free Wedding Details and Shot List at the end of this post.
 This 6 page printable will help you plan and stay organized at all your upcoming weddings!)

-I always try to plan it so that I arrive when the make up is being finished and the hair is almost done.
-The reason for this is because the bride will sit there for at least 2 hours getting make up and hair done, there is no need to take pictures for that long.
+I always try to plan it so that I arrive when the make up is being finished and the bride's hair is almost done.
+The reason for this is because the bride will sit there for at least 2 hours getting her makeup and hair done, there is no need to take pictures of these things for that long.

-While I’m waiting for something new to happen with the bride, because you can only take so many photos of mascara or curls, I take photos of the bridesmaids getting ready as well.
-While I’m doing all of this, my second shooter is with the groom getting pictures of him getting ready.
-Those pictures usually entail the groom buttoning his shirt, doing his cuff links, doing his tie, putting on his jacket and tying his shoes.
-It takes less time for the groom to get ready, so if all his groomsmen are with him, the second shooter will get some shots of all the guys together which will save time later in the day.
+While I am taking care of the bride, my second shooter is with the groom - taking pictures of him getting ready.
+Those photos usually include the groom buttoning his shirt, putting on his cuff links, doing his tie, putting on his jacket and tying his shoes.
+It takes much less time for the groom to get ready, so if all his groomsmen are with him, the second shooter will get some fun shots of all the guys together which will save time later in the day.

 Amy Phipps is the photographer behind On the Phippside Photography, located in Stockton, California.
 Amy has been married for 21 years and has 4 children.
 When she’s not trying to decide between which of her 43 black shirts to wear, you can probably find her sipping on a Dr. Pepper and walking around any day of the year in flip flops.